qchenevier/MBA_memoire/doc/reaction_micro.md

 <!-- What competencies do you need and where? -->
 <!-- What is the role of the executive for this to succeed? -->

+There is a creation of new occupations : skills and continuous learning matter more than ever. [@Manyika2015]

 **Transforming customer experience:**

 **Customer understanding:** Firms are exploring social media to understand customer satisfiers and dissatisfiers.
 Companies are learning to promote their brands more effectively through digital media: social media campaign, educational digital tools, building new on-line communities.
 Firms are building analytics capability to understand customers and actively conducting experiments in pricing and promotion. [@Westerman2011]